 Save Energy Tip 1: Turn the heating off automatically if a Window is Open.

-For this tip, you’ll need a Thermostatic Radiator Valve such as the Plugwise, Tado, Honeywell Evohome, Netatmo, or any other brand thermostatic radiator valve.
+For this tip, you’ll need a Thermostatic Radiator Valve such as the Plugwise, tado, Honeywell Evohome, Netatmo, or any other brand thermostatic radiator valve.
 I use the Honeywell Evohome for 4 years now and I am very satisfied with it.
 The downside is that it needs a cloud service to work, but it does the job well.

 This automation checks if a door or a window in a certain room is open for a couple of minutes.
 In that case, the heating for the room will be turned off until the door or window closes again.
 This can save you quite some money, especially if you have kids that open their windows and forget to turn down the radiator valve when they do so.